-Mahou Sensei Negima! has this in spades early on when it seems like the even with Unusually Uninteresting Sights abound within the Academy, no one with the exception of Chisame could care to notice the blatantly odd things surrounding them.
-It was later revealed that mages keep their Masquerade protected by spells put in place to heighten people's ability to dis-believe information they intake (they also rely on people's inherent ability to doubt).
+Unusually Uninteresting Sights abound within the Academy, but no one except Chisame notices the blatantly odd things surrounding them.
+It was later revealed that mages keep their Masquerade protected by spells put in place to heighten people's ability to disbelieve information (they also rely on people's inherent ability to doubt).
 This naturally makes for interesting situations whenever the very odd is shown.

 In volumes 1 and 9, a spell version (like a Somebody Else's Problem Field) is mentioned to be used by mages when they do or discuss magic publicly, and don't want to be found out.
 In vol. 9.
 Asakura runs head first into it when she and Sayo try to follow Negi, and describes it as a sudden desire not to go into the area protected by it (Sayo, as a Ghost, is unaffected).
 Once she's noticed the effect, she can resist it, but is physically straining to do so the further in she goes.